dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 There are many scenarios where it is challenging to preserve a reactive architecture when working with properties of DOM nodes, so `@dojo/widget-core` provides meta abstractions to help deal with DOM nodes without breaking the flexibility of a reactive architecture.

-`@dojo/widget-core` embraces the future of the web platform with out of the box meta implementations for Intersection Observers and Web Animations.
+`@dojo/widget-core` embraces the future of the web platform with out of the box meta implementations for Intersection Observers, and Web Animations.
 With plans to add support for more existing and upcoming living standards from WIGC via meta in the future.

 The following example renders a list with images.
 By leveraging the Intersection Observer meta, the image `src` gets added only when the item is in the viewport, which prevents needlessly downloading images until the user scrolls to them.